 I have to mention that Osaka is a great base to make day trips to the other cities of Kansai, as well as cities further afield.
 Head to the popular cities of Kyoto (which I suggest you allocated a few days) to admire its stunning temples, Nara to run around with the wild deers, and Kobe for a meal of the delectable Kobe beef.
 And don’t stop there — venture beyond the prefecture and visit the shimmering white castle of Himeji, or explore the wonders and beauty of Okayama.

 To me, each and every city offered a new perspective of Japan, and I can’t choose which one I loved most!
-You can read more about my adventures in some of these cities here:-
+You can read more about my adventures in those cities here:-

 Mynn’s Top 10 Reasons Why I Fell in Love with Kyoto, Japan